OAGi/Score/docs/user_guide/index.rst

 CLs defined as part of the canonical standard as CC to facilitate the standard publication and usage purpose.

-The Core Data Type Catalog specification specifies “Identifier Scheme” as another way of providing a value domain to the BDT and its SC.
-Score has not implemented “Identifier Scheme” management in full blown.
-It allows management of one kind of “Identifier Scheme” which is the “Agency Identifier” and the implementation is specifically a list of values
+The Core Data Type Catalog specification specifies "Identifier Scheme" as another way of providing a value domain to the BDT and its SC.
+Score has not implemented "Identifier Scheme" management in full blown.
+It allows management of one kind of "Identifier Scheme" which is the "Agency Identifier" and the implementation is specifically a list of values

 Key Concepts of Score CC Management